Ashok0/EnderalVR/README.md

 16. Navigate to your \DynDOLOD\ folder from Step 9 and move the \DynDOLOD_Output\ folder to C:\ (Your Game Folder)\mods.
 Refresh MO2 with "F5" and enable DynDOLOD_Output in the left window pane.
 Place this mod directly under "TexGen_Output".
 17. Confirm "xLODGen_Output", "TexGen_Output", and "DynDOLOD_Output" are ticked in the left window pane and ensure DynDOLOD.esp is ticked in the right window pane.
 18. Navigate to \Enhanced Vanilla Trees SE-Lush Trees\ folder and delete the ESP file (untested with Enderal VR), then navigate to \Enhanced Vanilla Trees SE-Lush Trees\meshes\landscape\trees\ and remove the SRG_ prefix from all filenames (required if not using plugin).
 Then press F5 with the right window pane selected to refresh the active plugin list.
 You will need to reinstall EVT with its plugin if you ever wish to re-run DynDOLOD.
-		- This step may be unnecessary but avoids potential compatability issues with the EVT plugin.
+		- This step may be unnecessary but frees up a slot in your plugin list and avoids potential compatability issues with the EVT plugin.
 19. Revert the upper right dropdown bar back to "SKSE".
 20. DynDOLOD is now successfully configured!
 You should see FAR more detail in the distance when looking across large open areas of the game!
 (You may need to re-run this process if you change your load order.)

 ### SkyVRaan Configuration
 SkyVRaan adds shimmering water effects to the game.
 SkyVRaan has been pre-configured with this Google Drive repack but the configuration process has been documented below for reference.
 This process should be run immediately before or after xLODGen/TexGen/DynDOLOD (if using xLODGen/TexGen/DynDOLOD).
 DynDOLOD and SkyVRaan's Synthesis plugin should be placed in your load order in the order that they are generated.

 1. Download SkyVRaan from [HERE](https://www.nexusmods.com/skyrimspecialedition/mods/30571?tab=files) and install it through MO2 underneath other grass and water mods.
-Tick "Rocky River Beds", "Rally's Water Foam", and "Improved Water Normals for Vanilla" and leave all other settings at default.
+Tick "Rally's Water Foam (4K)" and "Improved Water Normals for Vanilla" and leave all other settings at default.
+Do NOT install Rocky Riverbeds due to high performance drop.
-2. If you have updated Synthesis, you MUST remove files from older versions by removing the following folder:  C:\Users\ (My Username)\AppData\Local\Temp\Synthesis
+2. If you have previously used Synthesis, you MUST remove files from older versions by removing the following folder:  C:\Users\ (My Username)\AppData\Local\Temp\Synthesis
 3. Close Mod Organizer 2 if open
-4. Create a blank Skyrim.ini file in C:\Users\ (Username)\Documents\My Games\Skyrim VR\
-5. Install .NET SDK 5.0 from [HERE](https://dotnet.microsoft.com/download/dotnet/5.0) and remove any previously installed .NET runtimes.
+4. Install .NET SDK 5.0 from [HERE](https://dotnet.microsoft.com/download/dotnet/5.0) and remove any previously installed .NET runtimes.
 You can confirm .NET SDK 5.0 is properly installed by running the following from your command prompt:  dotnet --info
-6. Download Synthesis from [HERE](https://github.com/Mutagen-Modding/Synthesis/releases/) and extract it to a folder anywhere on your drive called \Synthesis\
+5. Download Synthesis from [HERE](https://github.com/Mutagen-Modding/Synthesis/releases/) and extract it to a folder anywhere on your drive called \Synthesis\
-7. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Synthesis.exe" in the folder created in Step 5 and select "Open"
+6. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to "Synthesis.exe" in the folder created in Step 5 and select "Open"
-8. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
+7. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
-9. Select Synthesis from upper right dropdown and click RUN
+8. Select Synthesis from upper right dropdown and click RUN
-10. Select Skyrim VR
+9. Select Skyrim VR (if prompted).
-11. Select Git Repository (2nd icon in upper left)
+10. Select Git Repository (2nd icon in upper left)
-12. Search for SkyVRaan and select the "+" icon next to SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher
+11. Search for SkyVRaan and select the "+" icon next to SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher
-13. Click RUN icon
+12. Click RUN icon
-14. Wait for the utility to report "Completed" and close Synthesis.
-If Synthesis errors out when patching SkyVRaan, try the following:
+13. Wait for the utility to report "Completed" and close Synthesis.
-	- If you get a "Blocking Error", you may be using an outdated version of Synthesis.
-To fix this problem, perform the following steps.
+	- If you get a "Blocking Error", try the following:
+		-  Delete any existing Groups and try re-running Synthesis.
 		-  Delete any files from C:\Users\ (Username)\AppData\Local\Temp\Synthesis
-		-  Download and run the latest version of Synthesis from Github [HERE](https://github.com/Mutagen-Modding/Synthesis/releases)
+		-  Make sure you are using the latest version of Synthesis from Github [HERE](https://github.com/Mutagen-Modding/Synthesis/releases)
-	- Select SkyVRaanAutoPatcher and SkyVRaanWeatherPatcher in the left hand bar and set "Mutagen" and "Synthesis" to "Latest".
-	- Click "Skyrim VR" in the top bar.
-Under Data Folder Location, enter the following path: C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data
-15. Right click on "Overwrite" and select "Create Mod".
-Enter a custom name i.e. Synthesis output and click OK.
+14. Right click on "Overwrite" and select "Create Mod".
+Enter a custom name i.e. Synthesis_Output and click OK.
-16. Tick "Synthesis output" in the left window pane and make sure "Synthesis.esp" is near the bottom of your Plugin load order and ticked in the right window pane.
+15. Tick "Synthesis_Output" in the left window pane and make sure "Synthesis.esp" is at the bottom of your Plugin load order and ticked in the right window pane.
+(Place them directly after "DynDOLOD_Output" and "DynDOLOD.esp" respectively if xLODGen/TexGen/DynDOLOD have already been run.)
-17. Revert the upper right dropdown bar back to "SKSE".
+16. Revert the upper right dropdown bar back to "SKSE".
-18. You may need to re-run this process if you change your load order.
+17. You may need to re-run this process if you change your load order.

 ### Mod Organizer 2 Settings
 Required Mod Load Order (left side):
 * Enderal SE
-* Enderal SE - Update
-* Enderal SE - Bug Fixes
+* Enderal SE - Bug Fixes (optional)
 * SkyUI
 * JContainers VR
 * moreHUD VR